mrdago/MMM-Pimatic/README.md

 ## Using the module

 Pimatic devices of interest for the notification board need to be defined in the MagicMirror config file``config.js``.
-The following example include three devices.
+The following example include three devices for the Notification Board and four temperature related device attributes to display in the Temperature Board.
 ```javascript
 {
     module: 'MMM-Pimatic',